Quantum Vacuum energy as the origin of Gravity: Introduction

 \section{Introduction}

 Gravity remains the least understood of the fundamental forces, in spite of the discoveries of General Relativity (GR) and Quantum Mechanics (QM) over 100 years ago, this year being recognized as the 100-th anniversary of a complete theory of QM due to Schr\"odinger and Heisenberg, although the birth of QM goes back to Planck's black body studies at finite temperature.
-Classical singularities at the center of black holes and at the time of the Big Bang have not yet been understood and resolved in classical GR.
-Many physicists expect that such singularities will be resolved by a theory of quantum gravity, but it's fair to say that a complete theory of quantum gravity has not been forthcoming, although string theory offers some promise.
-For these reasons it is worthwhile to pursue new ideas on the origin or emergence of Gravity itself, especially if such ideas suggest that perhaps Gravity doesn't need to be quantized in the first place.
+Classical singularities at the center of black holes and at the time of the so-called Big Bang have not yet been understood and resolved in classical GR.
+Many physicists expect that such singularities will eventually be resolved by a theory of quantum gravity, but it's fair to say that a complete theory of quantum gravity that can address these fundamental issues has not been forthcoming.
+String theory still offers some promise and is the most well-motivated since it provides a consistent scattering theory of gravitons and more.
+Nevertheless, for these reasons it is worthwhile to pursue new ideas on the origin or emergence of Gravity itself, especially if such ideas hint that perhaps Gravity doesn't need to be quantized in the first place, or at the very least is not yet needed to explain currently observable phenomena.
 Such a theory should be able to explain the value of Newton's constant $G_N$ itself.